backbench/front-end-challenge-2018/README.md

 1. The sidebar is necessary (Preferably collapsible sidebar).
 2. You don't need to copy the UI here, take an idea from current layout only.
+3. **The submission should be over Github, so please fork this repo**.

 ### Mocked Endpoints: